 An integrated approach that includes several different proven therapy methods and supplemental and adjunctive approaches often works best.
 I am happy to talk to you about what the best treatment for depression might be for you.
 We will develop a personalized treatment plan addressing your needs and circumstances.
 A combination of therapy, medication, and lifestyle changes may be most effective in severe cases.

 I provide this therapy mostly to individuals, but it can be a core component of couples therapy and family therapy as well.
+I also provide some specific services, such as CBT for Seasonal Depression.

 Please feel free to contact me or schedule a consultation, and we can start to explore the best treatment for depression for your unique needs.